Cucurbita: Distribution and habitat

 C. argyrosperma is not as widespread as the other species.
 The wild form C. a. subsp. sororia is found from Mexico to Nicaragua, and cultivated forms are used in a somewhat wider area stretching from Panama to the southeastern United States.
 It was probably bred for its seeds, which are large and high in oil and protein, but its flesh is of poorer quality than that of C. moschata and C. pepo.
 It is grown in a wide altitudinal range: from sea level to as high as 1800 m in dry areas, usually with the use of irrigation, or in areas with a defined rainy season, where seeds are sown in May and June.

 C. ficifolia and C. moschata were originally thought to be Asiatic in origin, but this has been disproven.
 The origin of C. ficifolia is Latin America, most likely southern Mexico, Central America, or the Andes.
 It grows at elevations ranging from 1000 to 3000 m in areas with heavy rainfall.
-It does not hybridize well with the other cultivated species as it has significantly different enzymes and chromosomes.
+It does not hybridize well with other cultivated species as it has significantly different enzymes and chromosomes.

 C. maxima originated in South America over 4,000 years ago, probably in Argentina and Uruguay.
 The plants are sensitive to frost, and they prefer both bright sunlight and soil with a pH of 6.0 to 7.0.
 C. maxima did not start to spread into North America until after the arrival of Columbus.
 Varieties were in use by native peoples of the United States by the 16th century.
 Types of C. maxima include triloba, zapallito, zipinka, Banana, Delicious, Hubbard, Marrow (C. maxima Marrow), Show, and Turban.

 C. moschata is native to Latin America, but the precise location of origin is uncertain.
 It has been present in Mexico, Belize, Guatemala, and Peru for 4,000–6,000 years and has spread to Bolivia, Ecuador, Panama, Puerto Rico, and Venezuela.
 This species is closely related to C. argyrosperma.
 A variety known as the Seminole Pumpkin has been cultivated in Florida since before the arrival of Columbus.
 Its leaves are 20 to 30 cm wide.
 It generally grows at low elevations in hot climates with heavy rainfall, but some varieties have been found above 2200 m.
 Groups of C. moschata include Cheese, Crookneck (C. moschata), and Bell.